 For those financial institutions still needing to mature their anti-human trafficking efforts, the first steps in combatting human trafficking are:

-- Understand the risks: Understand the human trafficking risks that may impact your organisation because of your client base and the markets in which you do business.
-Make sure these risks are incorporated into your organisation’s AML risk assessment.
+- Understand the risks: Understand the human trafficking risks that may impact your organization because of your client base and the markets in which you do business.
+Make sure these risks are incorporated into your organization’s AML risk assessment.

 - Create awareness: Make sure that AML training includes a discussion of human trafficking risks and typologies and that front line personnel, in particular, are able to spot the signs an individual is a trafficking victim.

 - Know your customers: Ensure that those who perform due diligence and enhanced due diligence procedures for businesses that are at higher risk for trafficking are mindful of the risks and ask the right questions.

 - Evaluate transaction monitoring capabilities: Review the transaction monitoring and data analytic routines available for identifying possible trafficking today and determine whether they can be expanded or enhanced.

 - Partner with anti-human trafficking organizations and law enforcement: Forge alliances with not-for-profits, including ATII and others, and law enforcement agencies that can help alert your organization to emerging threats.